 Closer to home, this is the nectarine blossom in our garden.
 An experiment with camera angles that paid off nicely.

 These days, people seem to prefer to take photos with phones and tablets, but I’m an old fashioned girl who thinks cameras take the best photos, as long as they’re idiot-proof.
 I’m really pleased with my new camera, and I’d recommend it to anyone who wants an easy to use camera that they can just slip in a pocket, point and shoot.
+Great for a budding photographer!
 It’s got a fairly long battery life once it’s charged up, so I can easily get 400 or more photos from a single charge, which is great when you’re attending a special, annual event like the Benidorm Expats Parade.
 Last year, my old Ixus flagged after 300 pics, so I missed the priceless photo opp of the Policia Local ‘arresting’ a Brit dressed as a convict!

 I think you’ll agree I’m getting some great results, and they’re getting better all the time.
 Maybe I’ll come across you while I’m out and about with my shiny new camera.
 If you see a red camera pointing at you, with me on the other end of it, give me your most dazzling smile, and remember to say ‘cheese’ – or maybe that should be ‘queso.’
 We are in Spain, after all!

-Apologies to those regular readers who have been looking out for my year-end roundup for the last three weeks, but things have been rather hectic at Piddock Place of late.
+Apologies to those regular readers who have been looking out for my year-end roundup, the Red Knickers Report 2017, for the last three weeks, but things have been rather hectic at Piddock Place of late.
 We ended 2017 with an occupancy rate of four adults and two dogs, instead of the usual two adults and Paddy.
 My friend Glenys is over for the winter, with her dog Gizmo, and another friend – Karen – has been staying with us until she could organise her return to England.
 I’ve not been too well lately, so it’s all got a bit on top of me, and I’ve lost my creativity a little.
 However, I’ve now given myself a boot up the bum, and I’m back writing.

 New readers who might wonder at the title may want to check out my previous Red Knicker Reports for 2014, 2015 and 2016 before reading on, to see how they came into existence, but if you can’t be bothered, it’s a review of my year – the good, the bad, and the ugly.
 So, how did it go?
 Read on, dear reader, and prepare to laugh a bit and maybe feel a twinge or two of sympathy along the way.